kazorik/Branched_actin_mec/README.md

 lmp_mpi -v comprate XXX -in in.boundary
 ```

 - **`comprate`**: A user-defined variable that sets the deformation rate.
+This variable is inversely proportional to the rate (see the code for more information).
 Replace `XXX` with a numeric value, typically `5000`, to control the strain rate of the deformation.

 ### Input and Process